harshvardhanarora/swiftsimplified/_posts/2025-09-08-enums-generic-associated-values.md

 tags: [swift, enums, generics]
 ---

-If you often work with enums, you must have come accross situations where you need to have cases with generic associated values.
+If you often work with enums, you must have come across situations where you need to have cases with generic associated values.
 Let's consider an example of an enum `Travel` -

 ```swift
 enum Travel {